lizmat/articles/future-proofing.md

 ## The Language

-### Visible highlights
+### Visible Changes

-The most visible highlights in the Raku Programming Language are basically:
+The most visible changes in the Raku Programming Language are basically:

 #### `last` / `next` with a value